Nepal

 Itinerary

-Day 1: Pick-up from Kathmandu or Nepalgunj airport and drive to Bardia NP.
+Day 1: Pick-up from Nepalgunj airport and drive to Bardia NP.

-Day 2-9: Explore Bardia NP and it’s buffer zones to see tigers on foot
+Day 2-7: Explore Bardia NP and it’s buffer zones to see tigers on foot and leopards at night

 Most of these days, we will wake up an hour or so before sunrise and have a warm breakfast with some tea or coffee.
 Before heading out to enter the gate of Bardia NP, we pack our pre-made lunches that we will carry with us and grab a walking stick.
-Then, we start hiking, focusing on finding our target species.
-After a few hours of hiking, we will wait at a strategic spot with a nice view and good chances of seeing wildlife while eating our lunch.
-After lunch, we will either keep waiting at this location or continue hiking.
-We need to return to the gate by sunset and walk to our accommodation, which is very close to the gate.
+Then, we start hiking (or driving if this is preferred), focusing on finding our target species.
+We will spend either a full or half day inside the park depending on tiger activity, personal preferences, the weather and on the preference to do night drives.
+We and our local guides are extremely passionate and will always offer the maximum efforts to get good sightings.
+We always make sure that we have enough guides available to take whoever wants to go out, but also accommodate for clients who might want to take things a bit slower.
+Our flexibility and drive have so far been one of the key factors to our success.
+We need to return to the national park gates by sunset and walk to our accommodation, which is very close to the gate.
 After dropping off our stuff at our rooms, we will get together for a traditionally made meal by the wife of our local guide, discussing our experiences from the day and planning for the next.
-After dinner, you have some time for yourself or can continue chatting at the fireplace.
+After dinner, we offer night drives in search of nocturnal species and with a focus on leopard watching.
+You can also choose to have some time for yourself or can continue chatting at the fireplace.
 Personal preferences (vehicle safaris or specialized birding) can be catered for if known to us in advance!
 Also, if anyone in your group prefers jeep safaris over walking, this can be catered for as long as we know in advance.
 Due to our small group sizes and flexible program, we can cater for specific interests or wishes.
 Off time will be offered during most evenings, as the nights are short, and we will have a busy program.

 Related tours